18 Ultic Soils

 UYBG

-1. have silt loam or silty clay texture dominant from the soil surface to a depth of 60 cm, and
+1. A silt loam or silty clay texture dominant from the soil surface to a depth of 60 cm, AND

-2. are underlain by a texture contrast to horizons with a clay texture class that have colour values of 4 or less.
+2. A texture contrast to clay-textured horizons that have colour values of 4 or less.

 Buried-granular Yellow Ultic Soils